Configuration

 redis_hostandredis_portto configure the database address.redis_passwordandredis_userto configure the database credentials.
 Both configuration options are optional.

-You can also provide redis_db if you don’t want to use the default database number, which is set to 1.
+You can also provide redis_db if you would rather not use the default database number, which is set to 1.

 If you have a problem connecting to IPv6, try setting redis_ip_family to 6.